Gigi Hadid's New Hygge Hair Color Is The Definition of Low-Maintenance Beauty

 She who is Hadid doesn't visit the salon every six weeks, so why should you have to?
 If you're growing out your highlights, your ombré, or your blond hair like Hadid did, glossing over your color gives you a softer look without having to reach for more-damaging dye.

 "They usually last about six weeks, and you have the flexibility to lighten back up,” L.A. colorist Jessica Gonzalez says.
-The benefits don't just stop at a cool color, either.
-“The gloss darkens hair while adding shine and making hair feel much softer and silkier,” Andy James, a colorist at L.A.’s Benjamin Salon, adds.
+The benefits don't just stop at a cool colour, either.
+“The gloss darkens hair while adding shine and making hair feel much softer and silkier,” Andy James, a colourist at L.A.’s Benjamin Salon, adds.

 Shinier strands and less time in the chair?
 Lazy girl beauty has never looked so good.